What are the best headphones for cycling? Should you cycle with earphones or earbuds?

 What makes them best for commuting but not for long rides is the crappy battery life, only 3h on one charge and just 9 hours with the case, definitely a bummer.

-The sound stage is also pretty good. you can feel the music is around, not just inside your head.
-They are IPX4 rated to handle sweat or rain splashes but can’t withstand a shower
+The sound stage is also pretty good. you can feel the music around you, not just inside your head.
+They are IPX4 rated to handle sweat or rain splashes but can’t withstand a shower.

 Phone calls are not great, only come out in mono from the left earbud, and the mic picks up too much background noise.

-The left is earbud is master so they can’t be used independently (well, the left one can, but not the right).
-You’re able to use Siri and similar with the Sony WF-SP700N sport earbuds.
+The left earbud is master so they can’t be used independently (well, the left one can, but not the right).
+You’re able to use Siri and similar with the Sony WF-SP700N sports earbuds.

-The earbud pad options really are great, they stay in place much better than the Apple Aipods.
+The earbud pad options really are great, they stay in place much better than the Apple AirPods.
 Bluetooth connection is stable up to 10 m (30 feet) away from the device.

 Specifications: